dxw/playbook/_guides/learning-and-development.md

     costs (up to the maximum of £1,000, though you are welcome to pay the difference for more expensive events)
-* Once it’s approved, post in the #help-learning-and-development-bookings channel if you would like support with payment.
-You can also purchase yourself and make an expense claim
+* Once it’s approved, post in the #help-learning-and-development-bookings channel to get support with payment.
+You shouldn't purchase it yourself or else it ends up being subject to tax.
 * Think about sharing event with the rest of your team if it's something other people might find relevant/useful
 * Add to your Google calendar and make sure your project team know when you're